easytarget/MQ-Pro-IO/README.md

 `24.04` is a LTS+ release from Ubuntu, and should provide 5+ years of updates.
 As such it makes a good choice for an unattended headless device.

 ## Installing Ubuntu
-There is *no* specific image provided by Ubuntu for the MQ PRO, but they *do* provide an image for the 'FIX!!!' which installs and boots on the MQ Pro with almost everything working.
+There is *no* specific image provided by Ubuntu for the MQ PRO, but they *do* provide an image for the 'Sipeed Lichee RV' which installs and boots on the MQ Pro with almost everything working.

 Please refer to the Ubuntu documentation and forums if struggling with this.
 - I had issues getting a successful first boot with a cheap SD card, using a brand-name (Kingston) high speed card solved all the issues.